Telephone outside UK: 0044 207 431 1712

 Individual and group follow-ups, immediate and longer-term

-The facilitator, Director of CI-CD John Twitchin, is one of the UK’s most experienced specialists in international business communication across cultures.
-In charge of all management training output at BBC TV for 25 years; director of over 100 broadcasts (illustrating and analysing business interactions in India, China, Vietnam, Indonesia, UK, USA, Australia); producer of BBC ‘Business Club’ for SMEs; trainer of UK Trade and Investment Advisers and UKTI SME clients; author of 50 publications on cross-cultural diversity; consultant to 40 global companies; lecturer at 96 universities; lead speaker at 40 international conferences.
-Founder-tutor of UK’s earliest formally accredited post-graduate degree in applied socio-linguistics: ‘MA in Intercultural Communication’, Business Studies, University of Bedfordshire.
-This course is followed by students from India. .
+The facilitator, Director of CI-CD John Twitchin, is a long-experienced specialist in international business communication across cultures.
+In charge of all management training output at BBC TV for 25 years; producer of over 100 broadcasts (illustrating and analysing business interactions in India, China, Vietnam, Indonesia, UK, USA, Australia); producer of BBC ‘Business Club’ for SMEs; trainer of UK Trade and Investment Advisers and UKTI SME clients; author of 50 publications on cross-cultural diversity; consultant to 40 global companies; lecturer at 98 universities; lead speaker at 43 international conferences.
+Founder-tutor of UK’s first formally accredited post-graduate degree ‘MA in Intercultural Communication’, Business Studies, University of Bedfordshire.
+This MA course is very popular with students from India. .

 Copyright: Centre for Intercultural Development